This article is regularly updated with new, relevant information as needed.

 What are service dogs capable of?

-The ADA 2010 Regulations provides the following examples of work and tasks that a service dog can perform, but is not limited to:
+Below are some of the examples, included in the ADA 2010 Regulations, of work and tasks that a service dog can perform, but is not limited to:

 - Guiding the blind or those with low vision